 Ryan grew up in southeast Missouri, the sixth generation on his family’s farm.
 As a teenager, he gleaned a love for architecture and design from his grandfather who worked as an engineer for over 50 years.
 That passion only grew through studies in property development and management, design, and remodeling.

 Before moving to DC, Ryan helped a series of small companies and nonprofits across the nation realize and achieve their true potential — from California to Mississippi, Chicago to Dallas.
 Working in such a variety of contexts taught Ryan the importance of finding home wherever you land.

 A new job landed Ryan in DC, where he found both his wife, Stacy, and an unexpected love for the city which has become the place for their family to plant their roots.
 He loves to help others find the treasures held within the DC housing market and connect families with their sense of home.

-When she is not on work sites or dreaming up design ideas, you can find her building sculptures, exploring National Historic Sites, and diving into Agatha Christie novels.
+When she is not on work sites or dreaming up design ideas, you can find her building sculptures and walking around Capitol Hill with her dog Gus.

 Raised on both sides of the Ring of Fire, Margaret‘s international upbringing in Alaska and Indonesia came full circle during her undergraduate years in California when she graduated with a Bachelor of Arts in Liberal Arts from Thomas Aquinas College in 2018.
 Since then, she entered into a different ring of fire, working in events and operations at a non-profit located in the heart of Washington, D.C.
 Throughout her travels and across her work, Margaret has discovered a deep desire and strong giftedness to help others find their place, whether it be in a conversation, a home, or a community.
 She brings a keen eye for detail and a deep love for design to her mission of bringing people to the place they belong.